ilodev/stationeers.modding.template/README.md

 You can close the dialog and do not perform the setup initially, you can relaunch the setup dialog through: **Tools > Project Setup Wizard**

+The project is a stripped-down Unity setup that does not include any development package.
+Install Rider or Visual Studio packages depending on your preferences.

 Testing is suggested for now.

 ## Notes